spacebeam/research/web/torchup.org/content/pages/rules.md

 Bots must stay one race for the entire tournament.

 The `bwapi-data/read/` and `bwapi-data/write/` folders for participating bots will be cleared after testing.

-Every bot's `bwapi-data/read/` and `bwapi-data/write/` folders will be empty at the start of the competition.
+Every bot’s `bwapi-data/read/` and `bwapi-data/write/` folders will be empty at the start of the competition.
 Entries are not allowed to submit files for their bot to read from `bwapi-data/read/`.
-If your bot needs static files such as configuration files or pre-trained data, please ensure you bot reads such files from the `bwapi-data/AI/` folder, not from the `bwapi-data/read/` folder. *Note*: the purpose of the `bwapi-data/read/` folder is for reading data that your bot previously wrote during earlier games in this competition.
+If your bot needs static files such as configuration files or pre-trained data, please ensure you bot reads such files from the `bwapi-data/AI/` folder, not from the `bwapi-data/read/` folder.
+Note: the purpose of the `bwapi-data/read/` folder is for reading data that your bot previously wrote during earlier games in this competition.

+If you copy other bots or use IP/files/source code/logic/techniques etc from other bots, you must familiarize yourself with their licenses and ensure that you are not infringing their licenses.
+Copying other bot(s) is allowed, so long as it does not infringe their licenses and so long as you modify their logic or if you use/wrap it without modifying it and add some of your own logic on top of it.

 If you copy a bot, please uphold the spirit of competition and ensure you make significant modification or addition before you submit it.
+We don’t want multiple apparently near-identical copies of the same bot competing!

+Rules are not necessarily retrospective when applied to re-used entries from past years – the rules that applied during the corresponding old year apply to each re-used entry, but newer/updated rules may or may not be applied, at the discretion of the competition organizers.